 Cotton is the most used raw material in the collections of WE Fashion.
 That is why we mainly focus on the use of sustainable cotton.
 We do not only reduce the use of water, chemicals and pesticides, but also increase the use of environmentally friendly raw materials in our products.
 We also want to further reduce the use of chemicals, water and energy in production, especially during dyeing and finishing.

 WE Fashion has set two goals to achieve the above, the goals are subdivided into different actions.

 - Make all product stages more sustainable and transparent

-Are you interested in reading more about what we have achieved?
-You can find our sustainability report on the Transparency page.
+Are you interested in reading more about what goals we have set and what we have achieved to make better products?
+You can find our latest sustainability report on the Transparency page.

 Sustainable raw materials strategy

 At the launch of the WE Fashion Sustainable Raw Materials Strategy, we set the goal that by the end of 2020 half our collections will be made from sustainable materials.
 Because cotton has a 70% share in our products, we focus primarily on purchasing sustainable cotton.
 In order to achieve this, we have become a member of the Better Cotton Initiative (BCI), and have formulated targets for the various purchasing departments.

 WE Fashion signed the 2025 Sustainable Cotton Pledge.
 With this pledge we commit to only use sustainable cotton in our products by 2025.
 But we aim to achieve this goal rather sooner!